Fujiwara no Kamatari: Abuyama Kofun

 Abuyama Kofun, a megalithic tomb in Takatsuki and Ibaraki, Osaka has been identified as Fujiwara no Kamatari's tomb.
 The tomb and a mummy buried inside a coffin were first discovered in 1934.
 50 years later, radiographic images and samples taken at the time were examined uncovering a mummy wrapped in gold thread.
 The kanmuri headwear found in the tomb indicates that the person buried was a noble of the highest rank Taishokkan.
 It was concluded that it is highly likely that the tomb was dedicated to Kamatari.
 According to the analysis, the mummified person had a strong bone structure and an athletic body, with the so-called pitcher's elbow.
 The cause of death was complications from injuries to the vertebral column and lumbar vertebrae sustained from a fall from horseback or a high ground.
 The injury is thought to have left the lower body paralyzed and caused secondary complications such as pneumonia or urinary tract infection.
-The cause of death matches with that of Kamatari's, whom is recorded to have died from a fall from horseback.
+The cause of death matches with that of Kamatari's, who is recorded to have died from a fall from horseback.